johanfrank/wp-plugin-base/README.md

 ====================
 1.0 - June 4th 2014

 Extendable PHP class for creation of WordPress plugins.
-Just include `wp-plugin-base.php` in your project and use:
+Just include `wp-plugin-base.php` in your project and extend the Base class:

 	class MyPlugin extends WPB\Base {
 		# stuff
 	}

+Most of the magic in WPB happens in the constructor, where you set up fields in an associative array and calls the parent constructor to initiate the heavy lifting.
+You can see a simple working example of how to use the class in `example.php`.

 ## Features